scaleway/terraform-provider-scaleway/docs/resources/tem_domain.md

 - `spf_config` - The snippet of the SPF record that should be registered in the DNS zone.

 - `dkim_config` - The DKIM public key, as should be recorded in the DNS zone.

+- `dmarc_name` - DMARC name for the domain, as should be recorded in the DNS zone.

+- `dmarc_config` - DMARC record for the domain, as should be recorded in the DNS zone.

 - `smtp_host` - The SMTP host to use to send emails.